 Category: ISO-25010/Reliability/Fault Tolerance

-Statement: The solution’s system(s) MUST enable Users to Undo their own Changes or Permitted Users to undo the changes of others.
+Statement: The solution’s system(s) must enable users to undo their own changes or permitted userusers to undo the changes of others.

-Rationale: Users make mistakes, they are the first to notice this, and it should be their responsibility to undo their own (audited) mistakes.
-Permitting Undo decreases training needs, user trepidation, increasing their exploration of the system, leading to increasing efficiency and decreasing support costs.
+Rationale: users make mistakes, they are the first to notice this, and it should be their responsibility to undo their own (audited) mistakes.
+Permitting undo decreases training needs, user trepidation, increasing their exploration of the system, leading to increasing efficiency and decreasing support costs.

 Details: This capability depends on other requirements being in place (see Information Deletion).
 Technically, this is generally achieved by designing and developing according to the Command Pattern, and/or reliance on auditing record values prior to changes, and the replacement values.